jossai87/bedrock-agents-streamlit/README.md

 This project, "bedrock-agents-streamlit", is developed using Streamlit and various AWS services.
 Please note the following:

     Third-Party Services: This project incorporates elements from third-party services (Streamlit and AWS).
-These services are subject to their respective terms and conditions, and we are not responsible for any changes or issues arising from their platform.
+These services are subject to their respective terms and conditions, and we are not responsible for any changes or issues arising from the platforms.

     Use at Your Own Risk: The application is provided on an "as-is" and "as-available" basis.
 Your use of the application is at your sole risk.